Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

-\section{Lecture 1: Open String Field Theory}
+\section{Lecture 1: Open string field theory}

-\subsection{Conformal Field Theory}
+\subsection{Conformal field theory}

 We begin by reviewing some facts about two dimensional conformal field theory.
 The following is not really intended as an introduction to the subject.
 The purpose is to touch on certain points which in a general treatment may not be useful to emphasize, but in the context of open SFT are important.
 See for example \cite{Polchinski,Ginsparg,Francesco} for dedicated introduction.
+Also \cite{Kudrna} has a good discussion of more advanced aspects that are important in open SFT.

 A background of string theory is characterized by a worldsheet conformal field theory---for open strings, specifically a boundary conformal field theory (BCFT).
 A BCFT is a conformal field theory on a 2-dimensional manifold $\Sigma$ which is topologically a disk.
 The boundary of $\Sigma$ maps to the worldlines swept out by the endpoints of an open string attached to a D-brane; the interior of $\Sigma$ maps to the worldsheet swept out by the interior of the open string in spacetime.
-Since all

-disks are conformally equivalent, without loss of generality we can formulate BCFT on the upper half plane (UHP):
+Since all disks are conformally equivalent, without loss of generality we can formulate BCFT on the upper half